topi314/goapps/README.md

 ### Docker

-The easiest way to deploy goboard is using docker with [Docker Compose](https://docs.docker.com/compose/).
-You can find the docker image on [Packages](https://github.com/topi314/goboard/pkgs/container/goboard).
+The easiest way to deploy goapps is using docker with [Docker Compose](https://docs.docker.com/compose/).
+You can find the docker image on [Packages](https://github.com/topi314/goapps/pkgs/container/goapps).

 #### Docker Compose